News Room

 • ASRT Announcement

-The ASRT is seeking qualified members interested in volunteer positions on the Radiation Therapist Editorial Review Board and the Radiologic Technology Editorial Review Board.
+The ASRT Foundation is seeking qualified members interested in volunteer positions on the Scholarship Review Committee and the Board of Trustees.

 Please contact ASRT Volunteer Services at [email protected] with any questions or concerns.